 These calculations will help you balance your menu pricing and achieve your targets.
 In conducting a full menu analysis and creating harmony between your costs and pricing, you can accurately predict future sales and place supply orders.
 While this may seem like a lot of math, you can easily keep track of trends and percentages by investing in a reliable POS system or other menu engineering software.

 Menu analysis is essential to running a successful restaurant.
-While it may seem like a large undertaking, you’ll have all the help you need with Mad Mobile.
-With our solutions, you can collect and keep track of all the information you need to improve your menu design and pricing.
+While it may seem like a large undertaking, you’ll have all the help you need with CAKE’s restaurant POS.
+With our menu management, you can collect and keep track of all the information you need to improve your menu design and pricing.
 Take on analysis with ease with our integrated, user-friendly tools and our informational eBooks.
 Our industry-leading expertise will guide you through the best ways to revamp and improve your restaurant, starting with your menu.